gDelgado14/gDelgado14.github.io/forty-eight/index.md

 Below are the 50 posts that I wrote throughout this great experience.

+> Because of the **[way I extracted these posts](http://giorgiodelgado.ca/2015/07/30/soup/)**, their markup (and their corresponding images) is somewhat out of whack.
+Nonetheless, the content of the posts is still there - and that's what really matters.

 [Adios!]({% post_url 2014-5-01-Adios! %}) - May 1, 2014